richarah/hloc/README.md

-# HLS monorepo - INTERNAL USE ONLY
+# HLS monorepo - Internal use only

-Monorepo for internal projects of Haydon Laastad Systems (name is tentative, it came to me in a dream)
+Monorepo for internal projects of Haydon Laastad Systems (name is tentative, order may be reversed, it came to me in a dream)

-This is as WIP as it gets.
+Work in progress.
 Major changes may occur at any time.

 #### Demos (TBD)

-- SLAM from single moving viewport (sousveillance or FPV drone footage)
+- SLAM from single moving viewport (sousveillance or FPV drone footage).
+Realtime if possible

-- Tomographic 3D reconstruction from partially-overlapping static viewports (CCTV footage or similar)
+- Tomographic 3D reconstruction from partially-overlapping static viewports (CCTV footage or similar).
+Realtime if possible

 - Viewport calibration (Aruco/ChAruco pattern unless more suitable standards exist)

 - Rendering from point cloud?

+**Speculative:**

+- SLAM + sensor fusion, multiple viewports?
+See tank example from presentation

 #### Modules